What is the Sacred Fire Project?

 Metalworking

-Renowned metalsmith William Rogers along with Nathan Bush and JR Wolfe (both of whom are EBCI enrolled members) are working on the “Sacred Fire Project” – a plan to turn an unused courtyard on campus into a culturally-succinct area for employees with the help and support of the Cherokee Preservation Foundation!
+Renowned metalsmith William Rogers along with Nathan Bush and JR Wolfe (both of whom are EBCI enrolled members) worked together to complete the metalwork for the “Sacred Fire Courtyard” – a plan to turn an unused courtyard on campus into a culturally-succinct area for employees with the help and support of the Cherokee Preservation Foundation!
+The Cherokee Indian Hospital Authority celebrated the completion of the project with a dedication ceremony of the new Sacred Fire Courtyard on Friday, December 8, 2023.

 Bringing a vision to life